 Conventional theories of social inequality posit that social class disparities in health result from disparities in material resources, such as access to medical care.
-Health demographers have become increasingly puzzled, however, by certain glaring failures of the poverty paradigm.
+Health demographers have become increasingly puzzled, however, by certain glaring failures of the "poverty paradigm."
 The chief puzzle is why the relation between social class and health is so remarkably general across diverse times, places, and diseases and despite improvements in health care.
 In fact, greater equalization of health care and falling rates of morbidity and mortality tend to widen social class differences in health (Steenland, Henley, & Thun, 2002).
-Such paradoxes have led health demographers to posit some highly general and enduring-but still mysterious-fundamental cause of health inequalities that transcends the particulars of time, place, disease, material advantage, and social change (Adler et al., 1994).
+Such "paradoxes" have led health demographers to posit some highly general and enduring-but still mysterious-"fundamental cause" of health inequalities that transcends the particulars of time, place, disease, material advantage, and social change (Adler et al., 1994).

-I argue that g may be that fundamental cause because it meets six criteria that any candidate for the cause must meet: It has a stable distribution over time, is replicable (passed from one generation to the next), is a transportable form of influence, has a general (pervasive) effect on health, is measurable, and is falsifiable.
-A review of pertinent elements of the nomological network for g shows that g already meets all but the fourth criterion, so I focus on the fourth by examining g's breadth of effect on health knowledge, behavior, and outcomes.
+I will argue that g may be that fundamental cause because it meets six criteria that any candidate for the cause would have to meet: stable distribution over time, replicable (passed from one generation to the next), transportable form of influence, general (pervasive) effect on health, measurable, and falsifiable.
+A review of pertinent elements of the nomological network for g shows that g already meets all but the fourth criterion, so I focus on examining g's breadth of effect on health knowledge, behavior, and outcomes.
 First, generalizable effects for g have been found in education and work, and the same factors that put a big premium on g in those realms, especially task complexity, also increase risk of poor health self-care.
-Second, successively better surrogates for g-income, occupation, education, health literacy-are successively stronger correlates of health outcomes.
-Analyses of the "job" of being a patient show that it requires the same cognitive skills that g represents and that most jobs require for good performance: efficient learning, reasoning, and problem solving.
-Both chronic diseases and accidents incubate, erupt, and do damage largely because of cognitive error, because both require many efforts to prevent what does not yet exist (disease or injury) and to limit damage not yet incurred (disability and death) if one is already ill or injured.
+Second, successively better surrogates for g income, occupation, education, health literacy-are successively stronger correlates of health outcomes.
+Analyses of the "job" of patient show that it requires the same cognitive skills that grepresents and that most jobs require for good performance: efficient learning, reasoning, and problem solving.
+Both chronic diseases and accidents incubate, erupt, and do damage owing largely to cognitive error, because both require many efforts to prevent what does not yet exist (disease or injury) and to limit damage not yet incurred (disability and death) if one is already ill or injured.

 Many factors no doubt contribute to the eruption and progression of particular diseases and accidents.
-Neither the poverty paradigm nor g theory would argue that its fundamental cause is the sole or even major determinant of why particular individuals experience particular diseases or accidents.
+Neither the poverty paradigm nor g theory would argue that its "fundamental cause" is the sole or even major determinant of why particular individuals experience particular diseases or accidents.
 Although explaining individual differences in specific outcomes is important, the primary aim here is to explain something else, namely, the remarkably general differences between social groups in their rates of disease and injury.
 The latter are more affected by the cumulation of consistent effects across persons and time within groups.
-When groups differ substantially on the average in IQ but not other factors causing individuals to become ill or injured (e.g., non-grelated genetic risk or motivation), then even small g-related differences in risk at the individual level can cumulate over persons to produce large group differences in rates of morbidity and mortality.
+When groups differ substantially on the average in IQ but not other factors causing individuals to become ill or injured (e.g., non g-related genetic risk or motivation), then even small g-related differences in risk at the individual level can cumulate over persons to produce large group differences in rates of morbidity and mortality.
 This means that although risk factors that create group differences in health also create individual differences in health, the reverse is not necessarily true.
-That is, it explains how a single fundamental cause might account for most between-groups, but not most within-group, differences in health.
+That is, it explains how a single fundamental cause might account for most between-group, but not most within-group, differences in health.

-The Generality of g and Its Relation to Social Class
+The Generality of g and its Relation to Social Class